-For 2012, base salaries for the Company's Executive Chairman, Executive Vice Chairman, and Chief Executive Officer were established pursuant to their respective employment agreements (described below under the heading "Employment Agreements") and are subject to annual review by the Compensation Committee.
-Effective April 8, 2012, Mr. Metcalf's salary was increased from \$220,000 to \$240,000.
-In establishing the 2012 base salary of our Chief Executive Officer, the Compensation Committee considered Mr. Metcalf's extensive knowledge of the Company's history, products, strategies, technologies, and culture, as well as the additional responsibilities and duties required by his role as chief executive officer of a public company.
-The base salaries for the Company's Executive Chairman and Executive Vice Chairman were not modified in 2012 and remained at \$175,000, respectively.
+For 2013, base salaries for the Company's Executive Chairman, Executive Vice Chairman and Chief Executive Officer were established pursuant to their respective employment agreements (described below under the heading "Employment Agreements") and are subject to annual review by the Compensation Committee.
+Effective June 5, 2013, Mr. Metcalf's salary was increased from \$240,000 to \$250,000.
+In establishing the 2013 base salary of our Chief Executive Officer, the Compensation Committee considered Mr. Metcalf's extensive knowledge of the Company's history, products, strategies, technologies and culture, as well as the additional responsibilities and duties required by his role as chief executive officer of a public company.
+The base salaries for the Company's Executive Chairman and Executive Vice Chairman were not modified in 2013 and remained at \$175,000, respectively.
 In establishing the salaries of our Executive Chairman and Executive Vice Chairman, the Compensation Committee considered their respective extensive investment, capital raising, acquisition and operating expertise, as well as the scope of their respective responsibilities.
-Our Executive Chairman and Executive Vice Chairman devote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including not-for-profit entities.
+Our Executive Chairman and Executive Vice Chairman and Executive Vice Chairman and Executive Vice Chairman and pote only as much of their time as is necessary to the affairs of the Company and also serve in various capacities with other public and private entities, including not-for-profit entities.

-As Mr. Peay, our Chief Financial Officer, did not have an employment agreement, his employment with the Company is "at will."
+As Mr. Peay, our former Chief Financial Officer, did not have an employment agreement, his employment with the Company was "at will."
 Effective April 8, 2012, Mr. Peay's base salary was increased from \$210,000 to \$250,000.
-In establishing Mr. Peay's 2012 base salary, the Compensation Committee considered, among other things, the compensation for similar positions at similarly-situated companies together with his efforts in the success of the Company's equity offering completed in February 2012, as well as the additional responsibilities and duties required by his role as chief financial officer of a public company.
 Mr. Peay resigned as the Company's Chief Financial Officer, Secretary and Treasurer on March 15, 2013.